BaadMaro/CTF/IDEH-2021-Writeups/capture_it/README.md

 Starting by download and extract the attached zip file. we found a pcapng file

 We use Wireshark to open the file.
 I started by searching for an HTTP request.
-Using the filtre **http** i finded some intersting requests at the end :
+Using the filtre **http** i found some intersting requests at the end :

 ````
 11073	153.361891194	192.168.43.1	192.168.43.135	HTTP	539	GET /script HTTP/1.1